 Of course there are variables to this.
 For example, if it is a really hot day and your dog has been very active, your dog may need 3 to 4 times the normal amount of water!
 With practice and paying attention you will figure this out.
 Just like humans, it is critical that your pets get proper nutrition and hydration.

-Our product assists with the nutrition part, but their water intake is entirely in your hands.
+Kos Tonics assists with the nutrition part, but your dogs water intake is entirely in your hands.